Advertisement s

 If you exercise proper dental hygiene and visit your dentist for regular checkups, your bridge can last for many years.
 If treatment is not covered by your dental insurance policy, or if you don’t have insurance, you may be able to enlist the services of a third-party financing company like CareCredit or Capital One.
 Qualified candidates can work with a financing company to develop a monthly payment plan that best fits their budget.

-There are a number of variables that can affect bridge longevity, though it is common for them to last for 10 to 20 years.
+There are a number of variables that can affect bridge longevity, though it is not uncommon for them to last for 10 to 20 years.

 About the Reviewer